 S-Z – light color

-In our experience, most people buy diamonds between the D-M color code.
+In our experience most people buy diamonds between the D-M color.
 This is the range we are focusing on.

 ** all the photos of the diamond color are of GIA certified diamonds.
-We take our photos in very similar light conditions and equipment.
+We take our photos were in a very similar light conditions and equipment.

-What can you learn from this diamond color scale chart:
+What can you learn from this diamond color scale:

-If you are looking for a diamond and want to see what you are buying, get all the info about color and chart price, and insist on being treated with full transparency, you are more than welcome to contact us for a free grading consultation.
+If you are looking for a diamond and want to see what you are buying, get all the info and insist on being treated with full transparency, you are more than welcome to contact us for a free grading consultation.